Trending Assets

 Apple Podcasts

-The Canadian Investor: Canadian Housing & Tech Implosion on Apple Podcasts
+Canadian Housing & Tech Implosion

 Nice share and thanks for the robust review / discussion.
 You’re right, now that growth has fallen a lot, it’s much more interesting than in the last couple of years.